Valaa-Technologies/valaa-vault/packages/raem/README.md

 ## 1. Valaa URIS, references and raw id's

-Valaa reference URI (or just Valaa URI) is a URI used to specify a reference to a Valaa Resource.
-It has two major parts separated by the URI fragment separator `#`: *partition URI* part and a *local reference* part.
+Valaa URI (is a URI used to specify a reference to a Valaa Resource.
+It has two major parts separated by the URI fragment separator `#`:
+*partition URI* part and a *local reference* part.

 *Partition URI* identifies the target authority and partition of the reference.
 It corresponds to scheme, hierarchical and query parts